mosaicml/composer/docs/source/trainer/performance_tutorials/profiling.md

 - Duration of each Event, Callback and Algorithm during training
 - Time taken by the data loader to return a batch
 - Host metrics such as CPU, system memory, disk and network utilization over time
-- Execution order, latency and attributes of PyTorch operators and GPU kernels (see torch.profiler)
+- Execution order, latency and attributes of PyTorch operators and GPU kernels (see {mod}`torch.profiler`)

 This tutorial will demonstrate how to to setup and configure profiling, capture and visualize performance traces.